naachiketdighe/Smart-UI/README.md

 npm -v
 ```

-## Design Prototpe
+## design exploration and the prototype interface design

-You can find the pdf for design prototyping by click [here](https://www.golfbissenmoor.de/wp-content/uploads/2020/06/pdf.icon_.png)
+You can find the pdf for design prototyping by clicking [here](https://www.golfbissenmoor.de/wp-content/uploads/2020/06/pdf.icon_.png)

 ## Description